gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

 > #### `5.2.5` or newer
 > The Xz package contains programs for compressing and decompressing files.
 It provides capabilities for the lzma and the newer xz compression formats.
 Compressing text files with xz yields a better compression percentage than with the traditional gzip or bzip2 commands.

-> **Required!** As default ".xz" and ".lzma"" files de/compressor for the current and next stage (chrooting new environment).
+> **Required!** As default ".xz" and ".lzma" files de/compressor for the current and next stage (chrooting new environment).
 ```bash
 # Configure source.
 ./configure \